opentap/opentap/README.md

 ```
 *Note, the last line is there to ensure getting the right System.Runtime.dll.*

+This creates a *Release* build.
+For a debug build set *NetCoreDebug* instead of *NetCore* when building.

 ## Testing
 OpenTAP can be tested using NUnit.